ruetzanita/essential-eats/README.md

 - Uses `localStorage` to give every user an isolated, pristine database session.
 - Implements **IP Rate Limiting** (configurable, typically 5 requests/day) backed by Cloudflare D1.
 - Implements **Prompt Caching** to instantly return AI responses for frequently tested inventory combinations.
+- Use test_reciept if you don't have a grocery receipt lying around to scan and upload.

 ## Running Locally